eloymor/EDA-and-ML/MRI/readme.md

     uv add torch torchvision matplotlib scikit-learn
     ```

+3. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection) and extract it into the `data` directory.

 ## Usage

 The main logic for MRI brain tumor detection is implemented in the `MRI.ipynb` Jupyter Notebook.